PatilHiteshB/Competetive/C++/DigitSum/README.md

     5
     13 22 96 17 26

-SAMPLE OUTPUT 1:
+SAMPLE OUTPUT 2:

-    9
+    3

 EXPLANATION:

-    For test case 1 the sum of the array is 27 & digit sum is 9.
+    For test case 2 the sum of the array is 174 & digit sum is 12, which has digit sum 3.